sa53273/gradient_descent/README.md

 # 2D and 3D Gradient Descent Visualizer
-This project is a 2D and 3D gradient descent visualizer using NumPy and Matplotlib.
+Created using NumPy and Matplotlib.

+Powered by Neural Nine.